Concerns and controversies at the 2024 Summer Olympics: Reaction to Australian breaker

 The performance of Australian b-girl Rachael "Raygun" Gunn during her three round-robin battles in breakdancing garnered widespread mockery online.
 Gunn finished last in her group, going 0-54 across three matches.
 In response to the reaction, Team Australia Chef de Mission Anna Meares issued a statement in support of Gunn, condemning what Meares called "trolls and keyboard warriors."

 On 15 August, the Australian Olympic Committee (AOC) spoke out against a Change.org petition targeted at Gunn.
 The petition, which received over 40,000 signatures, alleged that the AOC had "manipulated" the Oceanic Olympic qualifying to benefit Gunn.
 The AOC called the petition "defamatory" and called for its removal from the website as it contained "numerous falsehoods."

 Raygun later defended her performance in an interview with Channel 10, citing her status as Australia's top-ranked b-girl in 2020, 2022, and 2023, as well as calling the reaction to her performance "alarming".

-Breakdancing was removed from the 2028 Olympics.